Louisiana Water Sports You Have to Try

 New Orleans: Pretty much the closest you can get to the water without being in it, Kayak-Iti-Yat kayak tours let you explore the New Orleans area’s beautiful bayous and historic waterways from a different perspective.
 Nice and easy – just like the city’s vibe – different tours each offer a different experience.
 A two-hour Big Easy Bayou Tour past neighborhoods showcasing different architectural styles is perfect for first-timers, while the four-hour Pontchartrain Paddle is a dynamic trip for more active, outdoorsy types.
 It runs the entire length of Bayou St. John and back, taking you through the city’s oldest neighborhood along the way.

-Slidell and Madisonville: It’s a bird … It’s a plane … It’s … AquaFly!
-A business born after the owner stumbled upon a random YouTube video has catapulted into a mega-successful venture today in two locations.
+Madisonville: It’s a bird … It’s a plane … It’s … flyboarding!
 Simply put, there’s no more unique – or exhilarating – way to experience the water than being “blasted” out of it and having the flyboard strapped to your feet keeping you propelled and floating in the air some 40 feet high.
 You’ll twist and turn, shimmy and shake, until you splash down for the coolest landing ever.
 Sound crazy?
 It is.
 But crazy fun.
-Check out these AquaFly videos and book this once-in-a-lifetime experience!
+It's a combo of new age water sports and something out of the movie Waterworld.
+Check out Northshore Hydrosports to book your flyboard adventure.

 When you really want to chill, it’s hard to beat the relaxing vibe of floating down the river with friends – music playing, drink in hand.